rcook/beginning-practical-haskell/part01.md

 # Our first function

+* But, isn't Haskell a functional programming language?
+    * What about the functions?
 * `z` was a value which was the result of applying the `+` operator to `x` and `y`
 * Let's generalize this to a function which adds it two arguments: